 People assign more credibility to websites that have newer, updated content.
 A business who’s latest blog post was 1996 does not look like a credible, happening business.

 Be sure to update your blog regularly with new content.
-If you’re struggling for content ideas you can become a Learning Centre member and use our Blog Topic Ideas Generator and Blog Post Templates.
+If you’re struggling for content ideas you can become a Learning Centre member and use our Blog Topic Ideas Generator for inspiration.

 9. Promotional Content